There are many untold queer histories of buildings and places that people have lived alongside for generations.

 Craig lived at Smallhythe in a ménage à trois with the dramatist Chris St John (Christabel Marshall) and the artist Tony (Clare) Atwood until her death in 1947.

 4. Reading Gaol, Berkshire

-This is where Oscar Wilde spent eighteen months of his two-year sentence of hard labour for gross indecency.
-He later immortalised the institution, and his experiences, in ‘The Ballad of Reading Gaol’.
+Reading Gaol is where the poet and playwright Oscar Wilde spent eighteen months of his two-year sentence of hard labour for ‘gross indecency’.

 5. Strawberry Hill, Twickenham, London

 Completed in 1776, Strawberry Hill was extensively remodelled by its most famous owner, writer Horace Walpole.

 Walpole was one a group of four male friends who called themselves the ‘Committee of Taste’ and advised each other on architecture and interiors.
 There is no evidence Walpole had any sexual relationships with men, but he had a number of close friendships with other bachelors.
 He was described as an effeminate man by contemporaries and the decorative style of Strawberry Hill is often described as ‘queer gothic’.

 On his death in 1797, Walpole left Strawberry Hill House to his niece, the lesbian sculptor Anne Damer, who lived there until 1811.

 6. Carlton House, St James’, London